Catering and Hospitality, Agriculture, Horticulture

 Culinary Arts & Hospitality

-The school runs two busy training restaurants offering the highest level of service to the public: Themes at Newtown College and Blasus at Neath College.
-Between them, the restaurants provide table theatre, silver service and a roast of the day, carved at the table form our silver trolley.
-Culinary Arts and hospitality students.
+The College runs two busy training restaurants offering the highest level of service to the public: Themes at Newtown College and Blasus at Neath College.
+Between them, the restaurants provide table theatre, silver service and a roast of the day, carved at the table from our silver trolley.
 We also operate a busy coffee lounge and bakery shop.
-All our outlets serve a range of locally-sourced produce including beef and lamb reared on the College farm and vegetables and herbs cultivated by the horticulture department.
+All our outlets serve a range of locally sourced produce including beef and lamb reared on the College farm and vegetables and herbs cultivated by the horticulture department.

-Students benefit from established and experienced staff who are qualified in all aspects of the hospitality, culinary arts and bakery profession.
+The school has experienced staff who are qualified in all aspects of the hospitality, culinary arts, and bakery profession.

 Follow us on Social Media!

-Lecturers within the department have extensive industry knowledge and keep pace with the latest developments in production systems and IT technologies including drone technology and GPS.
+Lecturers have immense knowledge of the latest developments in production systems and IT technologies, including drone technology and GPS.

 Follow us on Social Media!

-Horticulture is a worldwide business spanning a range of interests including large multinational companies and smaller entrepreneurial organisations, Local authorities and National Trusts.
-At home and abroad, British-trained horticulturists are always in demand.
+Horticulture is indeed a worldwide business that compromises a range of interests including large multinational companies, smaller entrepreneurial organisations, Local authorities, and National Trusts, making horticulturists high in demand.